 Porter Wright has a long and distinguished history providing pro bono legal services to the communities we serve.
-From the earliest days of the firm, to recent activities to aid veterans, victims of domestic violence and persons harmed by consumer fraud, the firm has endeavored to identify individuals and groups who have critical legal needs but who are unable to obtain counsel due to economic limitations.
-In recent years, the firm has received a number of awards for its pro bono work, including the Columbus Bar Foundation’s highest award for outstanding pro bono service on three occasions, and the Southwest Florida Federal Bar Association’s 2017 pro bono award.
-And in a ceremony in Cleveland in July 2017, the Legal Services Corporation gave special recognition to the firm for its “commitment to providing equal access to justice” through its pro bono efforts with the Ohio State Legal Services Association.
-Two of our partners have also received personal recognition for their pro bono efforts, and one of the firm’s paralegals has been the guiding force for a drop-in legal clinic in downtown Columbus.
+From the earliest days of the firm, to recent activities to aid immigrants, veterans, victims of domestic violence and persons harmed by consumer fraud, the firm is committed to helping individuals and groups who have critical legal needs but who are unable to obtain counsel due to economic limitations.

-At the request of the federal court in Columbus, the firm has successfully represented a number of persons on a pro bono basis who have claimed their constitutional rights have been violated.
-Our efforts in one such case resulted in an elderly man being properly released from prison.
+At the request of the federal court in Columbus, the firm successfully represented a number of persons on a pro bono basis who claimed their constitutional rights have been violated.
+One such case resulted in an elderly man being properly released from prison.

-The Cincinnati and Dayton offices have joined forces recently to work with The Pro Bono Partnership of Ohio to provide legal services to economically disadvantaged families in Southwestern Ohio.
+The Cincinnati and Dayton offices joined forces to work with the Pro Bono Partnership of Ohio to provide legal services to economically disadvantaged families in Southwestern Ohio.